clarknelson/MusicFTP/README.md

 - [X] Create server that listens for connections
 - [X] Client connects to server
+- [X] Client can send messages to the server
+- [X] Server can send messages to the client
+- [X] Client can read messages from the Server
+- [X] Server can read messages from the Client
 - [ ] Server sends welcome message to client
 - [ ] Client receives welcome message from server
 - [ ] Client and server shutdown